wonneekim/hello-world/README.md

 # hello-world

 Hello, I am an aspiring bioengineer, but still has lots to learn.
-I want to embody konwledge.
+I want to embody knowledge.